 Note: the court will not assume an equal division of the assets, similar to a marital relationship.
 The value of the award will depend on the circumstances and the type of contribution of the applicant’s spouse.

 It is very complicated to divide property when separating from your common-law spouse.
 Make sure to speak to a lawyer about your rights and obligations.

 Can Access Be Denied Over a Christmas Fist Fight?

 The case Houben v.
-Maxwell, raised the question whether a parent can deny access to the other parent on the basis that they heard the parent punched a family member at Christmas.
+Maxwell raised the question of whether a parent can deny access to the other parent on the basis that they heard the parent punched a family member at Christmas.

 BC Supreme Court Can Be Scary Alone

-If you need help with an issue in BC supreme court, reach out to our law firm to get self represented coaching.
+If you need help with an issue in BC supreme court, reach out to us to speak to a lawyer about self-represented coaching.